faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 the facility of virtualisation meant each customer could carve out the preferred sized slice of cake available.

 High speed networking meant there was no problems the hosting provider being far from you.
 The real distance is the time taken to reach your customers of the application.
-For consumer facing applictions the cloud offers content delivery networks, basically replicating often asked for information on the edges of the network near the customer.
+For consumer facing applications the cloud offers content delivery networks, basically replicating often asked for information on the edges of the network near the customer.
 So that's an additional win for using the cloud.

 Things have been going well, but there is trouble brewing.
 We need to circle back again onto hardware capabilities, and software functionality.